Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: Problem Formulation

-In each round $t \in [T]$, the planner determines the allocation and payment $(i_t, p_{t,i_t})$ based on agents' reports $\bm{u}_t$, cost vectors $\bm{c}_t$, public history $\mathcal{H}_{t,0}$, and possibly some internal randomness used to break ties or randomize decisions.
-We write $i_t=p_{t,i_t}=0$ when the allocation is forfeited.
-We remark that the payment is allowed to be both positive or negative.
-Formally,
+Each agent $i \in [K]$ additionally has access to their own historical values, namely $v_{\tau,i}$ where $\tau=1,2,\ldots,t-1$.
+We also assume that all agents know each other's value and consumption distribution.
+This assumption, as is standard in robust mechanism design \citep{wilson1987game,bergemann2005robust}, not only serves as a technical necessity to define Perfect Bayesian Equilibria (PBE), but also captures a practical challenge of information asymmetry: Market participants (agents) often possess localized knowledge about the industry and their peers, whereas the platform (planner) usually acts as an outsider and lacks prior information on agents.
+Formally, the private history available to agent $i$ in round $t$ is $\mathcal{H}_{t,i} := \mathcal{H}_{t,0} \cup \{v_{\tau,i}\}_{\tau < t} \cup \{(\mathcal{V}_j, \mathcal{C}_j)\}_{j \in [K]}$.

-The collection of decision rules $\bm{M} = (M_t)_{t \in [T]}$ is referred to as the planner’s \textit{mechanism}.
-We emphasize that the planner does not know the agents' value or cost distributions, whereas the mechanism $\bm{M}$ is publicly known to the agents, as is standard in the literature.
+In each round $t \in [T]$, the planner determines the allocation and payment $(i_t,\bm p_t)$ based on agents' current-round reports $\bm{u}_t$, consumption vectors $\bm{c}_t$, public history $\mathcal{H}_{t,0}$, and possibly some internal randomness used to break ties or randomize decisions.
+We write $i_t=0$ and $\bm p_t=\bm 0$ when the allocation is forfeited.
+We denote the mapping from $(\bm u_t,\bm c_t,\mH_{t,0})$ to $(i_t,\bm p_t)$ by $M_t$, which may be randomized.
+We write $(i_t,\bm p_t)\sim M_t(\bm u_t,\bm c_t;\mH_{t,0})$ be a realization of the randomized allocation and payment given reports, consumptions, and history.
+We call the collection of all allocation and payment rules $\bm{M} = (M_t)_{t \in [T]}$ the planner's \textit{mechanism}.
+We assume the planner has full power of commitment to any mechanism $\bm M$.
+Since it is always to the best interest of the planner to announce the commited mechanism \citep[see, e.g.,][]{borgers2015introduction}, we assume $\bm M$ is public information.